simul/Teleport/docs/introduction.rst

 Introduction
 ============

-TeleportVR is a protocol and SDK for client-server virtual reality.
+TeleportVR is an application level protocol and SDK for client-server virtual reality.